sandervandevelde/MQTTBrokerPrivatePreview/README.md

 ## Capabilities available in this preview
 This private preview provides the following capabilities
-- Cloud MQTT Broker enabling pub/sub on flexible topic structure: support of wildcards in topic structure to allow subscription to filtered messages
+- Cloud MQTT enabling pub/sub on flexible topic structure: support of wildcards in topic structure to allow subscription to filtered messages
 - MQTT v3.1.1. compliance with limitations (LWT, Retain messages, Message ordering and QoS 2 are not supported)
 - QoS 0, 1: MQTT manages the re-transmission of messages and guarantees delivery making communication in unreliable networks a lot reliable.
 - Flexible access control model:  Grouping clients into “client groups” and topic references into topic spaces to ease access control management.